bianich/g5-2025-website/docs/_pages/charts.markdown

 <br>

-This chart shows the geographic distribution of items published by Italian users, grouped by region and colored on a logarithmic scale to highlight large volume differences.\
+This chart provides a useful **overview** of the **geographic distribution** of supply on the platform, showing the number of items published by Italian users, grouped by region.
+Regions are colored using a logarithmic scale, allowing clear visualization of large differences in publication volumes.

-**Hovering over a region** reveals stats such as number of users, items, and items sold.
+By **hovering** over each **region**, additional **statistics** such as the number of users, total items, and items sold are **displayed**.

-Location data was inferred via reverse geocoding from scraped latitude and longitude coordinates.
-Some users couldn't be geolocated, so their items are not included.
+Geographic information was not directly available but inferred through reverse geocoding, based on latitude and longitude coordinates extracted via scraping from user profiles.
+However, not all Italian users were successfully geolocated: some items are missing from the chart due to the inability to assign them to a specific region.

-**Campania, Lombardy, and Sicily** lead with over 30,000 items each, followed by Lazio, Puglia, and Tuscany. **Val d'Aosta, Molise, and Basilicata** show the lowest volumes.
+The **most active** regions are **Campania**, **Lombardy**, and **Lazio**, each with over 30,000 published items.
+Puglia, Emilia Romagna and Sicily follow with significant numbers.
+At the **bottom** of the **ranking** are regions like **Val d'Aosta**, **Molise**, and **Basilicata**, with much lower volumes.

-These differences likely reflect both population size (covered in the next chart) and broader factors like digital access and cultural attitudes toward second-hand markets.
+These differences may reflect not only population distribution (explored in the next chart), but also digital access and the cultural attitude toward second-hand markets.

 <br>